kishore-2/GitHub-Learning-Lab/README.md

 #### It asks

 1. GitHub.com or Enterprise? → Choose GitHub.com
-2. HTTPS or SSH? → Choose SSH (if you’ve set up SSH keys)
+2. HTTPS or SSH? → Choose SSH (if you have set up SSH keys)
 3. Login via Browser or PAT? → Choose Browser
 4. Copy the one-time code & paste it into GitHub
 5. Done!
 You're now authenticated.